The Undertaker Leaves Everything In Ring As ‘Wrestlemania 33’ Signals Last Ride

 “My biggest worry in life, as far as wrestling is concerned, is that I’m in the ring and some father who watched me for years takes his son and he goes, ‘you know son, this is The Undertaker here, I wish you could have seen him when…’ That means it’s time for me to hang it up.”

 The Undertaker’s appearances in 2017 did not depict the same future WWE Hall of Famer fans became accustomed to.
-He entered this year’s Royal Rumble noticeably heavier and only lasted five-and-a-half minutes before being eliminated by Reigns.
+He entered this year’s Royal Rumble noticeably heavier and only lasted five and a half minutes before being eliminated by Reigns.
 After he delivered a chokeslam to Braun Strowman on the March 20 edition of RAW, he clearly grimaced in pain — seemingly hurt more by delivering the move than Strowman was by taking it.

 Even Sunday’s bout was far from an Undertaker classic.
 Reigns could be heard instructing his opponent to slam his head into the announce table and several visible botches resulted in awkward exchanges throughout the match.
 Was it ring rust?
 It’s possible, considering The Undertaker’s last match was a year ago inside Hell in a Cell against Shane McMahon at Wrestlemania 32.